 By Jeff Brantley, MD

 Meditation refers to the activity of intentionally paying attention, to a particular object for a particular purpose.
 Spiritual practitioners and members of many faith traditions have developed meditation practices over countless years of human experience.
 There are literally thousands of ways to practice meditation.
-As it has been developed in diverse faith traditions, the purpose of all meditation practice is to awaken us.
+As it has been developed in perse faith traditions, the purpose of all meditation practice is to awaken us.
 Meditation is intended to bring about transformation and change, through understanding, compassion, and clarity of seeing.

 According to many authorities, meditation practices may generally be grouped into two basic categories based on the emphasis placed on directing attention as one practices meditation.
 First, there are "concentration" practices.
 In these, the practitioner focuses attention (concentrates) on a narrow field, usually a single object.
 For example, in the service of spiritual practice, the person may repeat a meaningful phrase or prayer over and over or they may fix their attention on an object or sacred figure.
 In these concentration practices, when the attention wanders or is drawn away from the object of attention, the practitioner gently returns attention to the object.
 The object is selected for reasons specific to the person and to their particular faith tradition.
 Done for health purposes, concentration practices may select a more neutral object such as the sensation of the breath or the sensation of the body as it moves.